-Comparing the composition of the LFFD for individual sensors against that of the FA and SS directions, we observe that the share of cycles lasting more than a day is absent in both FA and SS, for m=3, and insignificant for m=4, while a considerable percentage (>10%) of those cycles is present for m=5.
+Comparing the composition of the LFFD for individual sensors against that of the FA and SS directions, we observe that the share of cycles lasting more than a day is absent in both FA and SS for m = 3 and insignificant for m = 4, while a considerable percentage (> 10%) of those cycles is present for m = 5.
 Meanwhile, these long cycles do play a role when considering the strain history of a sensor for a fixed location on the structure.
-Considering that the wind direction and wind speed act together to form low-frequency cycles, it usually takes more time (> a day) for both wind speed and direction to have a concurrent effect.
-The shares of weekly and monthly cycles are higher for individual sensors due to the additional cycles from combined wind speed and direction changes which by definition have been taken out of the FA and SS signals.
-Meanwhile, it is observed that, for all values of m, the impact of the LFFD cycles is the smallest for the SS direction and can be even considered negligible for m=3.
-This can be explained as the main loading in this direction comes from cyclic loads of (misaligned) waves and the tower dynamics with periods of less than 10s, rather than from the much slower variations in wind speed or wind direction.
-Also, note that the variability among the LFFD-factors of sensors is less than the difference between sensors and the FA and SS LFFD-factors.
+Considering that the wind direction and wind speed act together to form low-frequency cycles, it usually takes more time (> 1 d) for both wind speed and direction to have a concurrent effect.
+The shares of weekly and monthly cycles are higher for individual sensors due to the additional cycles from combined wind speed and direction changes, which by definition have been taken out of the FA and SS signals.
+Meanwhile, it is observed that, for all values of m, the impact of the LFFD cycles is the smallest for the SS direction and can even be considered negligible for m = 3.
+This can be explained by the fact that the main loading in this direction comes from cyclic loads of (misaligned) waves and the tower dynamics with periods of less than 10 s, rather than from the much slower variations in wind speed or wind direction.
+Also, note that the variability among the LFFD factors of sensors is less than the difference between sensors and the FA and SS LFFD factors.

-As previously mentioned, the variations of wind speed and wind direction beyond 10 minutes (diurnal, weekly, monthly, etc) have a pivotal effect on the LFFD-factor, and results will vary between sites.
-However, there is no widely accepted metric to reflect LFFD in wind data.
-Although for windspeed, the LFFD effect might be obtained from a spectrum of the windspeed that represents these gradual variabilities over the course of several years.
-Considering that wind speed is connected to the thrust curve of the wind turbine, one might be able to quantify the effect of wind speed variability on the LFFD-factor.
-Meanwhile, the combined effect of windspeed and direction and the resulting LFFD effect might be obtained by constructing a similar spectrum of the projected thrust load to a specific heading.
-But the accuracy of such an approach has still to be proven.
-Additionally, there is, to our knowledge, no commonly accepted way to represent the variability of wind direction over long periods of time.
+As previously mentioned, the variations of wind speed and wind direction beyond 10 min (diurnal, weekly, monthly, etc.) have a pivotal effect on the LFFD factor, and results will vary between sites.
+However, there is no widely accepted metric to reflect LFFDs in wind data.
+Although for wind speed, the LFFD effect might be obtained from a spectrum of the wind speed that represents these gradual variabilities over the course of several years.
+Considering that wind speed is connected to the thrust curve of the wind turbine, one might be able to quantify the effect of wind speed variability on the LFFD factor.
+Meanwhile, the combined effect of wind speed and direction and the resulting LFFD effect might be obtained by constructing a similar spectrum of the projected thrust load to a specific heading.
+But the accuracy of such an approach is still to be proven.
+Additionally, there is, to our knowledge, no commonly accepted way of representing the variability of wind direction over long periods of time.

-4.2 The behavior of LFFD-factor on different wind turbines within the same farm and among two distinct farms
+4.2 The behavior of the LFFD factor on different wind turbines within the same farm and in two distinct farms

-Figure 7 shows the average of LFFD-factors for each slope of the SN curve (m=3, 4, and 5) after convergence (> 9 months).
+Figure 7 shows the average of the LFFD factors for each slope of the SN curve (m = 3, 4, and 5) after convergence (> 9 months).
 In each box, the factors for all four turbines across the two farms are provided.

-If we take the average of sensors for each turbine, the difference between turbines in the same farm is below 0.02, 0.1, and 0.3 for m=3, 4, and 5, respectively (refer to Appendix A).
+If we take the average of the sensors for each turbine, the difference between turbines in the same farm is below 0.02, 0.1, and 0.3 for m = 3, 4, and 5, respectively (refer to Appendix A).
 The wind and wave conditions for the three turbines in the same farm are quite similar.
 Therefore, the difference from one turbine to another might be explained by the different reactions of the turbine's structure to these loading conditions.
-T2 has the lowest LFFD-factors because this turbine experienced more parked conditions compared to T3 and T4.
+T2 has the lowest LFFD factors because this turbine experienced more parked conditions compared with T3 and T4.